 There are some default groups in every Confluence instance but, beyond that, Confluence administrators are free to set up and edit groups in any way they see fit.

 The two special groups in Confluence are:

 Your Confluence instance may have other groups, and the names of your default groups may differ if they've been edited by a Confluence admin.
-See Default Groups and Permissions in Atlassian Cloud.
+See Create and update groups.

 All users who don't log in when they access Confluence are know as 'anonymous' users.
 By default, anonymous users don't have access to view or change any content in your Confluence instance, but Confluence admins can assign permissions to this group if it's required.